Astra-Interactive/AstraLibs/README.md

 - Serializer - allows to encode values into byteArray or string with custom IOProvider
 - And other awesome things - look in AstraTemplate

-As an example - you can see how it beign used in [AstraAuction](https://github.com/Astra-Interactive/AstraAuctions)
+As an example - you can see how it beign used in [AstraTemplate](https://github.com/Astra-Interactive/AstraTemplate)

-You can check auto generated documentation [HERE](https://astrainteractive.ru/documentation/)